Manuel Natal Albelo: 2020 San Juan mayoral campaign

+2024 San Juan mayoral campaign

+In November 2023, Natal announced his second run for mayor of San Juan as the Movimiento Victoria Ciudadana party's candidate in the 2020 mayoral election.
+He again placed second in the election, losing to incumbent Mayor Miguel Romero of the New Progressive Party.
+On May 27, 2024, Natal was replaced as MVC General Coordinator by Resident Commissioner candidate Ana Irma Rivera Lassén.
+Natal then led the efforts of the Citizen Victory Movement and the Country Alliance in the municipality of San Juan before the general elections.

 Personal life and ideology

 Upon completing his education, Natal settled in Old San Juan.
 He is an avid follower of sports, and practices cycling, basketball and triathlon.
 He was the original PPD's representative in Panel Político, a daily radio show hosted by reporter Normando Valentín in WKAQ 580, where he served as the counterweight of Gary Rodríguez.
 On March 4, 2014, Natal decided to abandon the program citing no interest to continue involved in "destructive" and "irresponsible" partisan discussions, a decision influenced by opposition senator Carmelo Ríos who accused him on air of participating in a protest where protesters had placed dog food and a "Beware of Dog" sign before a SWAT line during the 2010 strike.
 The PNP had promoted this supposed incident since he was elected, despite being asked in a formal letter to desist.
 Natal claimed that a series of anonymous threats related to his purported involvement in the incident had been received by mail, endangering his family.
 The following day, the group that was actually involved in the protest, members of a plastic artistry movement named Indi.gestión, publicly stated that Natal was never involved in it and denied even knowing him personally.
 Natal expressed gratitude that the group decided to clear his reputation on its own initiative, also clarifying that Indi.gestión was not related to the UPR student movement in any way.